TO LIVE IN HOMELAND OR ABROAD ?

 STERIOTYPE PROJECTIONS

 There is an interesting article -- http://masedimburgo.com/2014/06/04/17-things-change-forever-live-abroad/ -- exposing how the human mind reacts, interacts and settles down in the circumstances of living abroad.
 Impressions are not easily erasable.
 Stereotype projections are common -- Americans are obese; French are snobs; Indians are dirty (Did not the US Vice-Consul, Maureen Chao utter the words “dirty dark tamils” ?
 Did not the Republican presidential frontrunner - 2016 - Donald Trump mocked Indian call centres ?
+The same man in his presidential race in 2024 declared that all the millions of illegal immigrants in the US would be deported.
+He said that they eat the natives' pet cats and pet dogs !
 Did not the Republican governor of the US state of Maine, Paul Le Page said that Indian workers are the “worst” and the “hardest” ones to understand and that one has to get an interpreter to talk to an Indian ? – THE TIMES OF INDIA, April 26, 2016).
 Cultural prejudice is nothing new.
 When a native American says “I know all about India; I have watched Slumdog Millionaire; You speak Indian ..” our 3 million Indians living in the US may not reflect a bit though some of them are CEOs of corporations such as Google and Microsoft.
+Heads of some countries look down upon immigrants as unwanted elements.
 The Indian perception of developed countries and their people may not match the reality.
 But merit is recognised and respected there.
 And the Indians mind their work and do not generally get into conflicts for the fear of losing the job.
 As such, generally, the question of discrimination does not arise for the humble worker.

 NATIONALISM